-The islands that comprise Visayas are beautiful.
+The islands that form the Visayas are beautiful.
 The provinces have diverse marine ecosystems that can rival those in other countries.
 For those who don’t have the budget or simply don’t want to scuba dive, you can explore and discover these just by snorkeling.
 Some spots provide you with glimpses of clownfish, colorful corals and/or sea turtles.
 The aching muscles you get after swimming for hours to spot a turtle or swim with a school of fish are worth it.
 Here are some of the best places to snorkel in the Visayas region.

 Balicasag Island, Bohol

 The province of Bohol is a famous destination for both local and foreign tourists.
 It comes as no surprise because the island has both beautiful white-sand beaches and a vibrant underwater ecosystem.
 One of the places you’ll visit on an island hopping escapade is Balicasag.
-The latter doesn’t allow boats to dock at one particular part of the shore because of the corals in it.
+It doesn’t allow boats to dock at one particular part of the shore because of the corals in it.
 After landing on the island, you’ll have to change to a smaller boat.